mc2-project/mc2/_sources/opaquesql_usage.rst.txt

    # Commands to start compute service
    start:
       # Commands to run on head node
-      # This command is used to start the Opaque SQL service
+      # This command is used to start the Opaque SQL service on the head node locally
       head:
       - cd /mc2/opaque-sql; build/sbt run